 Wusthof has launched many knife series over time.
 But I am sure you are not willing to throw your money around on every series without understanding your personal needs.
 So, this article is here to satisfy that need for understanding these knives a little better by discussing Wusthof classic vs. Classic ikon, two of their leading series.

 Comparison Table For Wusthof classic and Classic ikon

-It gets much easier if you are looking at statistics and tables that directly reflects the contrast and similarities of these series.
-People often say that there are more similarities than difference in these two series.
+It gets much easier if you are looking at statistics and tables that directly reflect the contrast and similarities of these series.
+People often say that there are more similarities than differences between these two series.

 You may now decide on your own.
 Here is a comparison table stating some direct key points for Wusthof classic vs. Classic ikon:

 |Knife Design||The distinctive curve on the handle||The subtle curve on the handle|

 |Blade curve||Only the boning knife and meat fork is curved||Curved boning knife|